 When in doubt its best to contact our activity suppliers directly well in advance.
 You can also feel free to contact us, or drop by us at the Tromsø's Official Tourist Information Centre here at the Port Terminal when you arrive in Tromsø.
 We can help you prepare an itinerary for your stay in the Arctic Capital.

 Yes you can do a Northern Lights tour in a wheelchair!
-However, many suppliers have limitations so its best to contact us at the Offical Tourist Information Centre and we can help you find the supplier that best fits your specific needs.
+However, many suppliers have limitations so its best to contact us at the Offical Tourist Information Centre.
+We will help you find the supplier that best fits your specific needs.
 There are several suppliers who have transport that accommodates wheelchairs as well as others who can store your wheelchair if you are able to sit in a normal seat.

 Note that Northern Lights tours or chases can take many hours.
-Whilst HC toilets are accessible on some routes taken its not always possible to stop and find a HC toilet.
-Equally when on a chase many tour operators like to take guests a short hike away from the vehicle to avoid light pollution which can be problematic if you are have accessibility issues.
+Whilst HC toilets are accessible on some routes, its not always possible to stop and find a HC toilet.
+Equally when on a chase many tour operators like to take guests on a short hike away from the vehicle to avoid light pollution.
+This can be problematic if you have accessibility issues.

-The best recommendation is to book a private tour where you can stop at a HC toilet at leisure and the tour operator can find a location where you can view the lights close to the car without any walking.
+Therefore, the best recommendation is to book a private tour where you can stop close to a HC toilet.
+The tour operator will find a location where you can view the lights close to the car without any walking.

 There are several tour companies who specialise in tours for visitors with accessibility issues and can ensure that you have a great experience.
 Contact us directly for more information.

-Whilst smaller boats such as tours with RIB boats are unable to take a wheelchair, you can enjoy a tour or even a whale safari on some of the larger boats.
+Whilst smaller boats like RIB boats are unable to take a wheelchair, you can enjoy a tour or even a whale safari on some of the larger boats.
 Keep in mind that your wheelchair might need to be stored.
 Many of the smaller boats whilst being able to store a wheelchair, might not have HC toilets.
 Contact suppliers directly when booking for details.

 Accessible transport and parking